Outreach Monks

 That distinction matters more than most link building guides acknowledge.
 Large brands can absorb wasted links, test tactics that don’t work, and recover from poor placements.
 Small businesses usually cannot.
 When budget is limited, every link has to contribute toward a specific business goal or it isn’t worth acquiring.

-This guide covers how small businesses should approach link building: where to start, how to prioritise, which tactics actually work, and what consistently goes wrong.
+This guide covers how small businesses should approach link building for small businesses: where to start, how to prioritise, which tactics actually work, and what consistently goes wrong.

 Why Link Building Is Different for Small Businesses